 - Update your insurance enrollment information in miAccount to include your new Medicare information.
 Print the confirmation page and mail or fax it to ORS.

 - Make a copy of your Medicare card.
-Write your name, member ID, address, and date of birth on the copy and mail or fax the copy of your card.
+Write your name, member ID, address, and date of birth on the copy and mail or fax the copy of your card to ORS.

 - Call ORS and provide your Medicare number and coverage start dates over the phone.

-When ORS receives the Medicare number and effective dates for parts A and B, we will send it to your insurance provider and adjust your insurance rate.
+When ORS receives the Medicare number and effective dates for parts A and B, we'll send it to your insurance provider and adjust your insurance rate.
 ORS will change your enrollment to the Medicare plan offered by the carrier(s) you chose on your retirement application.

-Do not enroll yourself or your eligible dependents in an individual Part D plan (or any plan outside of one offered by the retirement system).
+Do not enroll yourself, your spouse, or your eligible dependents in an individual Part D plan (or any plan outside of one offered by the retirement system).
 All prescription drug plans offered by the retirement system for Medicare members are Part D plans, including those offered by our HMO options.

 Consequences of not enrolling on time or disenrolling

-If you, your spouse, or your dependents don't enroll in both Medicare parts A and B when first eligible, or become disenrolled from Medicare for any reason, the insurance for that person will be canceled and a request for reenrollment may not take effect for six months.
-Note: If you have the Personal Healthcare Fund and are disenrolled from the plan at any time, you, your spouse, and your dependents will not be able to reenroll.
+If you, your spouse, or your dependents don't enroll in both Medicare parts A and B when first eligible, or are disenrolled from Medicare for any reason, the insurance for that person will be canceled and a request for reenrollment may not take effect for six months.
+Note: If you have the Personal Healthcare Fund and are disenrolled from the plan at any time, you, your spouse, and your dependents will not be able to reenroll in the retirement system's insurance plans.

 Effects of other coverage

-It is your responsibility to keep ORS informed of any changes that may affect your own and your dependent's eligibility and/or coverage, so be sure to notify ORS when anyone on your insurance has coverage under another insurance plan.
-You can do this in miAccount or by sending in a completed Insurance Enrollment/Change Request (R0452C) form.
+It's your responsibility to keep ORS informed of any changes that may affect your, your spouse's, and your dependent's eligibility and/or coverage, so be sure to notify ORS when anyone on your insurance has coverage under another insurance plan.
+You can do this in miAccount or by sending a completed Insurance Enrollment/Change Request (R0452C) form to ORS.
 Enrolling in another health or prescription drug plan may result in termination of your retiree coverage for you, your spouse, and enrolled dependents.
-If you aren't sure if you'll be affected, send a secure message to an ORS representative using Message Board.
+If you aren't sure if you'll be affected, send a secure message to an ORS representative using the miAccount Message Board.

-If you and your spouse are both Michigan public school retirees and enrolled with the same carrier, you will be covered together under one contract.
+If you and your spouse are both Michigan public school retirees and enrolled with the same carrier, you'll be covered together under one contract.

 Timely application and proofs

-If you have Medicare, we need your application and proofs more than one month prior to your retirement effective date.
+If you have Medicare, we need your enrollment request and proofs more than one month before your retirement effective date.
 If your last day of work is in June and you want your insurance coverage to start July 1, your retirement effective date, we need your required proofs before June 1.
-If we get the request and proofs after the first of the month, one month prior to your retirement, but before the end of the month, you will not be enrolled until a month later.
+If we get your enrollment request and proofs after the first of the month, one month before your retirement effective date, but before the end of the month, you will not be enrolled until a month later.

-For example, if you submit your application and proofs June 1, for a retirement effective date of July 1, your actual insurance effective date will be Aug.
+For example, if you submit your enrollment request and proofs June 1 for a retirement effective date of July 1, your insurance effective date will be Aug.
 1.

 Opting Out

-Before you are enrolled in the Medicare plans, your insurance carrier will send an opt-out notice listing the full conditions for opting out.
+Before you're enrolled in the Medicare plans, your insurance carrier will send you an opt-out notice listing the full conditions for opting out.
 If you do not want our coverage, you can opt out by completing the form and mailing it to ORS.
-If you enroll in the Medicare plans but change your mind before your effective date, complete the opt-out form and submit it to ORS.
-If you do opt out, you will be completely disenrolled from the retiree insurance plans.
+If you enroll in the Medicare plans but change your mind before your insurance effective date, complete the opt-out form and send it to ORS.
+If you opt out, you'll be completely disenrolled from the retiree insurance plans.

 Already on Medicare